nilearn/nilearn/doc/building_blocks/data_preparation.rst

 of interest in an fMRI image do not fill the entire image.
 Consequently, in the labels image, there must be a label corresponding to "outside" the brain, for which no signal should be extracted.
-By default, this label is set to zero in Nilearn, and is referred to as "background".
+By default, this label is set to zero in nilearn, and is referred to as "background".
 Should some non-zero value occur, it is possible to change the background value with the `background_label` keyword.